Bill1550/kotlin-weather-app/README.md

 ### Basic Function ###

 The application displays the current weather for a selected zip code.
-It is a demoonstration of using the new Android Architecture
- Components libraries with Kotlin.

  To Run this app, you must get an API key from DarkSky at https://darksky.net/dev.
 Insert you key into the AppParameters.kt file.